 While I love a good homemade baked good, I do have a soft spot for a select few store bought sweets.
 Like I know that we have gourmet browned butter chocolate chip cookies at home, but every so often I get a real hankering for the queen of all grocery store cookies: Lofthouse sugar cookies.
 You know the ones.
 They’re impossibly soft, super sweet, and they sort of stick to the roof of your mouth in the best way with every bite.
-There’s a different color for every major holiday and their number one ingredients is sugar.
+There’s a different color for every major holiday (christmas, valentine’s day, halloween…they truly come in ever color) and their number one ingredients is sugar.

 And gosh darn-it.
 They are good.